I show you how to make sugar cookies from scratch in this post.

 After you have baked your cookies, keep them out to cool.
 Then store in a cookie tin lined with parchment paper and keep on a shelf in a cool and dry spot.
 In a hot and humid climate (tropical), place cookies into an airtight container.
 Use within weeks.

-More Christmas cut out cookies to try
+More Christmas cut out cookies

 How to make Sugar Cookies